Farcrada/MTGALauncher.py/README.md

 # Pre-text and update:
 It seems that updating with anything besides Windows is a no-go because of the structure of the programs.
 Which is unfortunate.
 Because of this it seems this method of updating on Linux does not work.
 I'll try to find a way in my spare time, but don't get your hopes up.
-For now re-installing is your best bet.
+For now re-installing the prefix and/or MTGA is your best bet.

 # MTGALauncher.py